axelo/webglchip8/README.md

 webglchip8
 ==========
-Still things todo, like the MUST HAVE beep sound.
+Still things todo, like the supporting SCHIP8.

 Camera controls
 ---------------